The SeaGoat platform forReal Estate Due Diligence

 Each project type drives report depth and AI analysis.

 Tag every project at kickoff.
 Report depth and AI depth adjust automatically.
-Standard PCA for lender review, expanded analysis for equity diligence.
+A standard PCA for a lender's check-the-box review, advisory-tier depth for equity diligence.
 Debt and Equity are seeded; add Construction, Acquisition, Refi, or your own labels.

 Checklist Types